 The time of concentration must be determined as the ‘time of entry’ plus the ‘time of flow’ from the furthest part of the whole catchment to the point of discharge.
 Time of entry to the system must be calculated from Figure 4: Overland flow graph on page 191 or an equivalent published graph or the formula from which it was derived.
 Time of flow can be calculated from the flow velocity in pipes and channels.

-Note: Since time of concentration is not known initially, an iterative type solution is necessary with time of concentration recalculated from the catchment flow calculation.
+Note: Since time of concentration is not known initially, an iterative type of solution is necessary with time of concentration recalculated from the catchment flow calculation.

 Figure 4: Overland flow graph